BIR tax table Philippines 2026: Guide for employers and HR teams

 • What is the TRAIN Law and how does it affect the tax table?

-Under the TRAIN Law, the 13th-month pay and other benefits, including productivity incentives and Christmas bonuses, are non-taxable up to a maximum amount of โ‚ฑ90,000.
-Any amount exceeding this threshold is considered taxable income and will be subject to the corresponding tax rate based on the graduated BIR tax table.
+Under the TRAIN Law, the 13th month pay and other bonuses (including productivity incentives and Christmas bonuses) are non-taxable up to a combined maximum of โ‚ฑ90,000 per year.
+Any amount exceeding this threshold is treated as taxable income and subject to the applicable graduated BIR rate.

-• What happens if my company uses the wrong tax table for payroll?
+• What happens if my company applies the wrong tax table?

 Katrina Mendoza